 In a life previous to that one, I had been quite plain.
 You might even say homely.
 I longed to be beautiful.
 I envied those who were able to wear fine clothes and look elegant.
 I knew that some people pitied me and tsk-tsked at my sorry state.
 I lamented my lack of suitors and opportunities.
 I remained single all my life.
-I had a steady job which supported me in reasonable comfort.
+I had steady work which supported me in reasonable comfort.
 I had friends among people who accepted me as I was.

 But, as much as I desired to be different, I was far less lonely in that lifetime than I was in my most recent.

 In my life as a beauty, I was utterly unhappy.
 If I could have articulated the thought, I might have said I wanted the world to simply take me as I was, flaws and all.
 But I was so accustomed to playing my part as a mere object, so used to concealing what was inside, so disinclined to grow or to think too deeply or independently, that I didn’t even know, myself, who I was.
 I never gave myself permission to explore beyond the edge of what was expected of me.